GRC-SummerSchool/learn-python/Day3/Functions.md

 Roots are: 5.0 3.0
 ```

-_**What will happen if you input invalid coefficients (that make b^2-4ac negative)?**_
+> What will happen if you input invalid coefficients (that make $b^2 - 4ac$ negative)?

 ----

 # The "Main" of a Python Program

 So far we have just run one python file at a time.
 As projects get complex, you may have several functions and put the
 definitions in separate files.
 When you want to run them, one file needs to be the starting point.
 This is `__main__`.
-To
-include code to run only when the file is the starting point add a section checking if this is the main program like
+To include code to run only when the file is the starting point add a section checking if this is the main program like
 this:

 ```python